heryxpc/byo-asm-recon/easm/README.md

 # External Attack Surface Management - discovering domains
-Follow below instructions to perfr
+Follow below instructions to perform an external surface scan using public information and subdomains enumeration.

 # Querying with Shodan
 ## Requirements